-The Geopark Hiking Tour features interesting landforms: a natural geological site of spectacular rock formations that was formed by volcanic activities over 140 million years ago.
+The Geopark Hiking Tour features interesting landforms: a natural geological site of spectacular rock formations that were formed by volcanic activities over 140 million years ago.
 It has been shaped by weathering and waves and is quite spectacular to see.
 Here there is a hexagonal volcanic column of a wall that is the world’s largest example of hexagonal columnar jointing.
 There are also many cool-shaped formations as you look around.
-You can also walk along reservoir road and into Sai Kung Country Park.
+You can also walk along Reservoir Road and into Sai Kung Country Park.

 Hiking tip: Use bug spray to avoid getting bit by mosquitos and use sunscreen even if it’s cloudy.

-Lai Chi Wo Hiking Tour (Guided)
+#4 Lai Chi Wo Hiking Tour (Guided)

 Lai Chi Wo Hiking Tour is beautifully set into the landscape with a coastal grouping of mangrove roots that intertwines with plants.
 It is a park in the northeast of the New Territories and is one of the most pristine areas of Hong Kong.
 The area still has wild boar and deer, as well as plenty of birds and butterflies.
 The hike begins in Wu Kau Tang and goes past abandoned rice fields.
 It then follows a stream to the inlet of the Yan Chau Tong Marine Park.
-With reddish colored rock along the coastline, it then arrives into the villages of Sam A Tsuen and Siu Tan.
+With reddish colored rock along the coastline, it then arrives at the villages of Sam A Tsuen and Siu Tan.
 You continue to walk to the Hakka Village of Lai Chi Wo, said to be one of the oldest surviving fung shui woodlands in Hong Kong.
 You will marvel at the beauty.

 Hiking tip: Don’t rush to get to the top of the mountain immediately.
 Slow down and take deep breaths.
 Enjoy the moments you are on the trail.
 The journey is a part of the fun!

-Lantau South Hike
+#5 Lantau South Hike

 Lantau Island is the largest island in Hong Kong and located at the mouth of the Pearl River.
 The Lanau South Hike trail is obviously located on the south side.
 The trail crosses both the Sunset Peak and the Nam Shanau Nam Shan Peak.
 These are the two main mountain ranges on the island.
 The trail goes along the slopes of both peaks.
-One section of the trail overlooks the Cheng Sha Beach!
+One section of the trail overlooks Cheng Sha Beach!